-Social media has got to be one of the most fickle tools marketers are forced to use.
+Social media automation has got to be one of the most fickle concepts marketers are forced to use.
 I say forced, because there is no doubt that it is a necessary evil in today’s day and age.

 You may think I am exaggerating, or maybe that I am the worst marketer in the world for admitting that social networking drives me insane.
 But if you think about it objectively, you probably hate it, too.